pallets/flask/docs/cli.rst

 may implement yourself.

 Click the + (*Add New Configuration*) button and select *Python*.
-Give the configuration a good descriptive name such as "Run Flask Server".
+Give the configuration a name such as "flask run".
 For the ``flask run`` command, check "Single instance only" since you can't run the server more than once at the same time.

 Select *Module name* from the dropdown (**A**) then input ``flask``.